OpenSignLabs/OpenSign/docs/docs/help/Reports/need-your-sign.md

 - **Owner**: The owner column indicates who owns or initiated the document.

-- **Signers**: This column shows the current signers of the document.
-By clicking "View," you can see who else is involved in the signing process.
+- **Signers**: The "Signers" column displays the names and email addresses of the signers assigned to that document for signature.
+Click the "View" button to see the signers

 - **Sign**: The "SIGN" button is prominently displayed next to each document.
 Clicking this button will open the document in the signing interface, allowing you to review and apply your signature.

-## Interactive Features
+## Action button

 - **View Document**: By clicking "View" under the "Signers" column, you can get more details about the document, including the list of individuals who have already signed or are expected to sign it.